g3rv4/g3rv4.com/_posts/2019-06-03-how-to-migrate-to-firefox.md

 To completely remove the extension, the application, and any traces of it you should:

-1. Run the `Uninstall` application
+1. Run the application
+2. Press `2` to unregister it
+3. Remove the native application
-2. Remove the add on from Firefox
+4. Uninstall the extension from Firefox
-3. Delete the folder where you have the app

 ## And that's it!

 I'm going to probably add things like "Open on Chrome" by right-clicking on a link... but other than that, it does exactly what I wanted it to :)

-You can find its source code at [onchro.me](https://onchro.me), and I'll *someday* build a small website for it like I did for [Refined](https://refined.chat).
+You can find its source code and more stuff at [onchro.me](https://onchro.me).

 Have comments? tweet me at @g3rv4!